 Pro Tip: Confirm Your Flight Details

 The day before you leave, take a second to double-check your flight times and terminal information.
-Airlines sometimes make last-minute changes, and it's better to be aware of them before you head to the airport.
+Airlines sometimes make last-minute changes.
+It's better to be aware of them before you head to the airport.
 A quick visit to the airline's website or app will give you the most up-to-date information.

-By taking care of these simple steps before you leave, you can reduce stress and fully embrace your time away.
+By taking care of these simple steps before you leave, you can reduce stress.
+Then you can fully embrace your time away.
 Have a fantastic trip!

 10. Special Items for 2025 Travel Trends